 To summarize, we have seen that the charge/benefit approach does not require the existence of a territorial jurisdiction with its own tax department, since it focuses on a more personal allocative focus, whoever is in charge of the distribution.
 Secondly, TBI has greater academic aims, but it is more empirically demanding.
 Plenty of biases and uncertainties may appear by following this approach when applied to fiscal federal balances (based on average 'territorial' profiles rather than individual fiscal welfare residua).
-On the other hand, from a monetary perspective, MFI is academically less ambitious, but much simpler to apply: how much revenue a jurisdiction might have 'as if' it had direct access, under a common tax bill, to its own fiscal capacities, and how many resources it has as a result of CG transfers.
+On the other hand, from a monetary perspective, MFI is academically less ambitious, but much simpler to apply and politically controversial: how much revenue a jurisdiction might have 'as if' it had direct access, under a common tax bill, to its own fiscal capacities, and how many resources it has as a result of CG transfers.
 It certainly serves a different objective than the MFI (macroeconomic impact of territorial flows, and only indirectly individual welfare from the public action), and so the estimated results differ in the way in which TBI and MFI should be interpreted.

-In brief, at least in the Catalan case, the inter-jurisdictional MFI methodology is undoubtedly more adequate for the purpose of the transparency of fiscal balances.
-TBI may also be applied thereafter intra-jurisdictionally.
-Moreover, inter-jurisdictional 'average individual' applications of TBI, as a surrogate of tax-payers' welfare residua on a territorial basis, do not match federal fiscal imbalances that are today on the political agenda.
+At least in the Catalan case, the inter-jurisdictional MFI methodology is undoubtedly more adequate for the purpose of the Catalan Parliament in its claim of transparency of the fiscal flows with CG with regard to some alternative political scenarios.
+At any rate, TBI may also be applied thereafter intra-jurisdictionally.
+Moreover, inter-jurisdictional 'average individual' applications of TBI, as a surrogate of tax-payers' welfare residua on a territorial basis, do not match fiscal imbalances that are today on the political agenda.
 In this sense, to use the difficulties of the TBI approach to deny the estimation of MFI imbalances is in our view wrong.

-The data in Table 5 indicate that the two estimation procedures do indeed have a different impact on the size of fiscal flows.
-In particular, we observe that the costbenefit analysis significantly reduces the size of fiscal balances (imbalances).
+The data in table 5 indicate that the two estimation procedures do indeed have a different impact on the size of fiscal flows.
+In particular, we observe that the tax-benefit analysis significantly reduces the size of fiscal balances (imbalances).
 However, the group of regions with a positive (or negative) fiscal balance does not change significantly depending on the empirical methodology.
 Madrid, Catalonia, Balearic Islands and Valencia present unbalanced fiscal flows regardless of the methodology.
-The same occurs with Extremadura, Asturias, Canary Islands, Castilla-León, Castilla-la-Mancha, Cantabria, Andalusia and Galicia, which present positive fiscal balances.
+The same occurs with Extremadura, Asturias, Canary Islands, Castilla-León, Castilla-La Mancha, Cantabria, Andalusia and Galicia, which present positive fiscal balances.

-Table 5.
-Fiscal Balances, alternative methodologies.
-2005

-Monetary Flow an Tax-Benefit incidence

-Fiscal Balance pc (Fiscal Balance pc (euros)
+Monetary Flow analysis Fiscal Balance pc (euros) Tax-Benefit incidence Fiscal Balance pc (euros)

-2005 Rank 2005
+2005 Rank 2005 Rank

-BALEARIC ISLANDS -3,246 1 MADRID - 2,381 1
+Balearic Islands -3,246 1 Madrid - 2,381 1

-CATALONIA -2,117 2 BALEARIC ISLANDS - 1,955 2
+Catalonia -2,117 2 Balearic Islands - 1,955 2

-MADRID -1,494 3 CATALONIA - 1,587 3
+Madrid -1,494 3 Catalonia - 1,587 3

-VALENCIA -1,188 4 VALENCIA - 680 4
+Valencia -1,188 4 Valencia - 680 4

-NAVARRE -823 5 NAVARRE - 392 5
+Navarre -823 5 Navarre - 392 5

-BASQUE COUNTRY -357 7 LA RIOJA - 330 6
+Basque Country -357 7 La Rioja - 330 6

-MURCIA -374 6 ARAGÓN - 209 7
+Murcia -374 6 Aragón - 209 7

-LA RIOJA 145 10 MURCIA 27 10
+La Rioja 145 10 Murcia 27 10

-CANARY ISLANDS 300 9 BASQUE COUNTRY 53 9
+Canary Islands 300 9 Basque Country 53 9

-ARAGÓN 402 8 CANTABRIA 548 7
+Aragón 402 8 Cantabria 548 7

-CASTILLA-LA MANCHA 582 7 ANDALUSIA 491 8
+Castilla-La Mancha 582 7 Andalusia 491 8

-ANDALUSIA 730 6 CASTILLA Y LEÓN 862 6
+Andalusia 730 6 Castilla-León 862 6

-CANTABRIA 1,015 5 GALICIA 1,081 4
+Cantabria 1,015 5 Galicia 1,081 4

-GALICIA 1,378 4 CASTILLA-LA MANCHA 981 5
+Galicia 1,378 4 Castilla-La Mancha 981 5

-CASTILLA Y LEÓN 1,470 3 CANARY ISLANDS 1,118 3
+Castilla-León 1,470 3 Canary Islands 1,118 3

-ASTURIAS 2,582 1 ASTURIAS 1,839 2
+Asturias 2,582 1 Asturias 1,839 2

-EXTREMADURA 2,486 2 EXTREMADURA 2,098 1
+Extremadura 2,486 2 Extremadura 2,098 1

-Source: IEF (2008)